Causes of a shifting house foundation in New South Wales

-- Tree roots: if pipes start to develop cracks and or have loose joints, tree roots will naturally grow towards these areas in search for water.
-Eventually, aggressive root systems will infiltrate pipes causing blockages which cause water to spill into the ground, impacting the stability of house foundations.
+If pipes start to develop cracks and or have loose joints, tree roots will naturally grow towards these areas in search for water.
+Eventually, aggressive root systems will infiltrate pipes causing blockages that cause water to spill into the ground, impacting the stability of house foundations.

 The Mainmark solution

 Since 1995 Mainmark has successfully raised and re-levelled thousands of homes and driveways throughout Victoria.

 Mainmark offers some of the most advanced non-invasive resin injection technologies to quickly correct foundation ground issues with minimal mess or disruption.